Joble9012/Joble9012/README.md

 [**View Source Code**](https://github.com/Joble9012/FAERSDrugSafetyMonitoring)

 ## Overview
-This project builds a data pipeline in Databricks to analyze adverse drug events using the FDA Adverse Event Reporting System (FAERS) dataset from **2021–2023**.
+This project builds a data pipeline in Databricks to analyze adverse drug events using the FDA Adverse Event Reporting System (FAERS) dataset from **2016–2019**.
 The goal is to monitor drug safety by identifying patterns in reported adverse events.

 ## Business Problem
 A pharmaceutical company has released several drugs in recent years, and the Head of Drug Safety wants to monitor their safety.
-The main concern is determining whether any drugs are showing unexpected increases in adverse events compared to previous years.
+The main concern is determining whether any drugs are showing unexpected increases in adverse events or the severity it compared to previous years.

 This project analyzes FAERS data to identify trends in adverse events, severe patient outcomes, and differences across patient demographics such as age groups and gender.